castorini/anserini/docs/regressions-msmarco-doc.md

 Beware, an official MS MARCO document ranking task leaderboard submission comprises only 100 hits per query.
 See [this page](experiments-msmarco-doc-leaderboard.md) for details on Anserini baseline runs that were submitted to the official leaderboard.

+## Additional Implementation Details

-Note that leaderboard runs were generated with `SearchMsmarco` in the MS MARCO format.
+Note that leaderboard runs prior to December 2021 were generated with `SearchMsmarco` directly in the MS MARCO format.
 Conversion of a run in that format into the TREC format is slightly lossy due to tie-breaking effects.
+See [#1458](https://github.com/castorini/anserini/issues/1458) for additional discussion about unifying `SearchMsmarco` and `SearchCollection`.

 To generate an MS MARCO submission with the BM25 default parameters, corresponding to "BM25 (default)" above: